nopnop2002/esp-idf-mirf2mqtt/README.md

 # Communicate with AtMega/STM32/ESP8266/ESP8285
 I used [this](https://github.com/nopnop2002/Arduino-STM32-nRF24L01) library on Arduino environment.
 Install this library in your Arduino environment.
+After installing this library in your Arduino environment, run a sketch of the Arduino folder in this repository.

 # Receive data from AtMega/STM32/ESP8266/ESP8285
 You can receive MQTT data using mosquitto_sub.